Audi to develop batteries for electric SUVs with Samsung SDI, LG Chem

-SEOUL, Aug 13 (Reuters) - German carmaker Audi said it will develop batteries for electrically powered sport utility vehicles (SUVs) that can run more than 500 kilometres per charge, in partnerships with South Korea’s LG Chem Ltd and Samsung SDI Co Ltd.
+SEOUL (Reuters) - German carmaker Audi said it will develop batteries for electrically powered sport utility vehicles (SUVs) that can run more than 500 kilometers per charge, in partnerships with South Korea’s LG Chem Ltd and Samsung SDI Co Ltd.

 The South Korean companies will supply the batteries from plants in Europe, Audi said in a statement on Thursday.